 Some things might come across as offensive, or angry.
 Since then, I have calmed down about some things.
 My self-loathing has eased a lot since then, for example.
+But it is not gone by any means.
+I still feel conditioned to hate my Arabness.
+I've been sublimally and explicitly taught to do so, and I am heartbroken in a way to admit that.

 Keep in mind that these are purely my perspectives – gained in a mere week – and I have no right to pretend that I have a deep understanding of a culture that I've only experienced for such a short amount of time.
 I am copying down, word for word, what is in my notebook from that day that I wrote it… minus a few passages that I chose to leave out on my blog.
 And the few things I have added for the sake of this blog post are in italics.